MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

     import qsharp
     ```

 1. Add the Q# code for the quantum random number generator program.
-To do so, you use the `%%qhsarp` magic command.
+To do so, you use the `%%qsharp` magic command.
 Note that the `%%qsharp` command changes the notebook cell from type `Python` to type `Q#`.
 Copy this code into the second cell.

     ```qsharp
     %%qsharp

-    open Microsoft.Quantum.Convert;
-    open Microsoft.Quantum.Intrinsic;
-    open Microsoft.Quantum.Math;

-    @EntryPoint()
+    import Microsoft.Quantum.Convert.*;
+    import Microsoft.Quantum.Math.*;

     operation Main() : Int {
         let max = 100;